davesheldon/nap/README.md

 $ go install
 ```

 # Getting Started

-Follow these steps to get to work.
+Follow these steps to get to work (or just start creating files and running them, Nap won't be mad).

 ## Starting a New Project

-To create a new project, run the `new` command:
+To create a new project (not required, but enables some QoL features, such as templates), run the `new` command:

 ```bash
 $ nap new my-project